Skip to main content

 Campus Resources

-TEDxUNCCharlotte 2024 is Saturday, February 17 2024 from 1pm-5pm in McKnight Theater in the Cone University Center.
+TEDxUNCCharlotte 2025 is Saturday, February 15 2025 starting at 1 p.m. in McKnight Theater in the Cone University Center.

 Parking Information: Please park at the Cone Parking Deck 2, located at 8921 University Rd, Charlotte, NC 28262.